sarahstrong314/MCR3U/7 - Sequences and Series/1 - Introduction to Sequences.md

 For example, the sequence 1, 3, 7, 15, 31, ... can be written as the recursive formula $t(1) = 1$, $t(n) = 2t(n) + 1$, $n \ge 2$.

+Just For Fun: Google "recursive".

 ### Fibonacci Sequence

 The Fibonacci Sequence is this famous sequence: 1, 1, 2, 3, 5, 8, 13, 21, 34, 55, 89, ...

+Investigation: what are the recursive patterns?
+How can we write it as a recursive formula

 The first two terms are 1, then each term after that is the sum of its two previous terms.

 The Fibonacci Sequence can be written as a recursive formula: $t(1) = 1$, $t(2) = 1$, $t(n) = t(n-1) + t(n-2)$, $n \ge 2$.

+C.1.5 determine, through investigation, recursive patterns in the Fibonacci sequence

 ### Pascal's Triangle